 The EU and Switzerland have signed over 120 bilateral agreements, including a free trade agreement in 1972 and two major series of sectoral bilateral agreements that aligned a large portion of Swiss law with that of the EU at the time of signing.
 The first set of sectoral agreements (known as Bilateral I) was signed in 1999 and entered into force in 2002.
 These seven agreements cover the issues of free movement and mutual market opening.
 A further set of sectoral agreements (Bilateral II) was signed in 2004 and entered into force in 2005.
 These agreements are basically related to strengthening economic cooperation and extending cooperation on asylum and free travel within the Schengen borders.
-In 2010 another agreement was signed on Swiss participation in EU education, professional training and youth programmes.
-EU-Swiss relations are now governed by more than 120 sectoral agreements and continue to flourish.

 The EU has been actively involved in a number of policies and forums that focus on the rapidly evolving northern reaches of Europe and on the Arctic region as a whole, in particular by contributing to the following: